Frequently Asked Questions

 2.5.
 I get the xmlsec

-from CVS and there is no
+sources from GitHub and there is no

 configure script.
 Where can I get it?